 If you haven’t taken a language course at BU, either because you’re a native speaker or you excelled in the language prior to BU, we will still require a faculty recommendation.
-You may contact Joe Breines, resource coordinator for the departments of Romance Languages and Modern Languages & Comparative Literature, to arrange a meeting with a faculty member in the language of your choice.
+Recommendations are only requested of those students who have been invited to interview.
+You may contact Mary Beth Guzman, Assistant Director of Language Instruction and Language Advising, to arrange a meeting with a faculty member in the language of your choice.
 The faculty member will help to determine your skill level in the language and provide the appropriate evaluation.

 We are looking for students who can commit at least two consecutive semesters to the position.
 If you think that there is a good chance you can’t make this commitment, we would prefer it if you did not apply until you are able to meet this preference.